 What Results Can I Expect From a Fraxel® Laser Treatment?

 A “fractional” therapy, the Fraxel® laser isolates imperfections while leaving healthy tissue untouched.
 The procedure promotes the skin’s natural healing process, minimizing healing time.
 New, healthier tissue replaces the old, damaged cells, usually resulting in a smoother complexion, improved texture, and a more even skin tone.
 Benefits are achieved with a reduced recovery time when compared with traditional laser skin resurfacing.
+For even better results and faster healing, platelet-rich plasma (PRP) can be applied to the skin when the laser treatment is completed.

 What Can I Expect Before and After Treatment?